-- 69. Discussion: In its Initial Report, this Working Group noted that the original concept of geographic/regional diversity in the representational make-up of the ICANN Board has been expanded and extended over the years to nearly every sub-structure of the ICANN organization.
-From an operational perspective, that concept now reflects not only diversity of representation but also includes considerations of how community participation is encouraged and affects the management of the organization's technical and administrative resources as well. - 70.
-The GNSO principle articulated in Matter No. 4 recognizes these broader applications and suggests to the Working Group the need to consider how a single framework can be honored consistently across and throughout the organization. - 71.
-Options and Impacts: Considering the geographic regions framework in a wider context will likely demand flexible application of a set of consistent broad principles by individual communities.
-Experience over the last decade has proven that individual communities are in the best position to craft unique operational solutions that honor the central goal of geographic diversity within ICANN operations.
-So long as mechanisms exist to review or otherwise provide some form of oversight of structure operations by the Board, the best option may be to "formalize" the flexibility that has "informally" been applied by individual ICANN communities over the past decade.
-Such an approach puts decisions in the hands of those who understand their communities best.
-Such an approach would be supportable so long as there was a mechanism for broader community and Board oversight of those decisions on a regular basis.
+- 73. Discussion: In its Initial Report, this Working Group noted that the original concept of geographic/regional diversity in the representational make-up of the ICANN Board has been expanded over the years to extend to nearly every substructure of the ICANN organization.
+From an operational perspective, that concept now reflects not only diversity of representation but also includes considerations of how community participation is encouraged and affects the management of the organization's technical and administrative resources as well. - 74.
+The GNSO principle articulated in Matter No. 4 recognizes these broader applications and suggests to the Working Group the need to consider how a single framework can be honored consistently across and throughout the organization.

+- 75. Options and Impacts: Considering the geographic regions framework in a wider context could result in more flexible application of a set of consistent broad principles by individual communities.
+Experience over the last decade has shown that individual communities are in the best position to craft unique operational solutions that honor the central goal of geographic diversity within ICANN operations. - 76.
+As noted in Section A above, the application of ICANN's geographic diversity principles have evolved over the past 10 years on a community-by-community basis as individual communities have been formed, grown or evolved.
+These developments have taken place individually without an apparent comprehensive consideration for each step by the organization as a whole.
+If it is agreed that the results stemming from this evolution has been effective in some ways, then this case-by-case approach should be acknowledged and formalized. - 77.
+Taking it one step farther, it could be argued that so long as mechanisms exist to provide some form of oversight of community structures and operations by the Board, the best option may be to "formalize" an approach that puts decisions for how to achieve geographic diversity in the hands of those who understand their communities best.
+Such an approach would allow each SO and AC to determine the best way to achieve geographic diversity in their own organization given the unique forms and structures of their community and how it operates or interacts globally.

-Matters No. 5 and No. 18 - Striving to Achieve Diversity, Ease of Participation and Simplicity
+Matters No. 5 and No. 18 - Striving For Diversity of Representation, Ease of Participation and Simplicity